BS in Secondary Education (SPED High and Low Incidence)

 Real-World Applications

-PreK–12 classroom placements provide students with opportunities to apply their coursework to real-world scenarios, including developing Individualized Education Programs (IEPs), managing inclusive classrooms, and adapting instruction for diverse ability levels.
+PreK–12 classroom placements allow students to apply coursework in real‑world settings, including developing Individualized Education Programs (IEPs), supporting inclusive classrooms, and adapting instruction for varied learning needs.

 Stay Ahead of the Curve

-The coursework consistently aligns with state and national professional teaching standards, including those set by the Kansas State Department of Education.
-Students are prepared to adapt to emerging trends such as multi-tiered systems of support, behavioral interventions, and universal design for learning.
+Coursework aligns with state and national professional standards, including those established by the Kansas State Department of Education.
+Students are prepared to respond to emerging approaches such as multi-tiered systems of support, behavioral interventions, and universal design for learning, ensuring readiness for evolving educational environments.

 Practical Activities

-The B.S. in Education (Secondary Education – SPED High and Low Incidence) offers a comprehensive fieldwork experience that extends beyond simulations and hypothetical scenarios.
-Students engage in a sequence of in-class observations and practice teaching placements that increase in complexity as the program progresses.
+The B.S. in Education (Secondary Education – Special Education - High and Low Incidence) provides a comprehensive fieldwork sequence that moves beyond simulated experiences.
+Students participate in classroom observations and progressively advanced teaching placements that build skills throughout the program.

-By the time students enter their practicum semester, they have completed clinical experiences that equip them for full instructional responsibilities.
-The practicum placement serves as a capstone experience, allowing them to integrate their knowledge, instructional techniques, and classroom management skills.
+By the time students begin their student teaching semester, they are prepared to assume full instructional responsibilities.
+This capstone experience allows them to integrate content knowledge, instructional strategies, and classroom management skills in real‑world secondary settings.

 What You’ll Learn: